 Pests – Similar to mold, pests prefer warm and humid areas.
 High levels of humidity provide a home for bedbugs and termites.
 These pests can cause further damage to your home.

 As you can see, controlling moisture in your home is crucial to avoid the effects and damage it can cause.
 Aside from promptly repairing any leaks and sources of moisture, your home should be properly ventilated and insulated to effectively prevent moisture.
 Fortunately, there are many ways to keep your home dry.

 Moisture is often the result of a damp basement.
 If your home’s basement is prone to flooding, a drainage system or additional waterproofing may be necessary.
-Here, you have a few options to reduce water build up:

 Sump pumps are designed to remove water that collects beneath your basement in the sump basin.
 The water is typically directed to a dry well or storm drain away from your home.